invesdwin/invesdwin-context-client/README.md

 - **RichApplicationStub**: this class is the mock you can use in your unit tests.
 Just inject this bean into your test and access the fixture via `getFrameFixture` for controlling the test window.
 - **Dialogs**: this is a replacement for the `JOptionPane` class.
 It delegates to it but fixes the given dialogs to properly support html in the message and making anchor urls clickable.

 For some examples you can have a look at the test cases and implemented components/views inside the module itself.
-For more fundamental documentation it is best to seek the documentation that is directly provided by the included frameworks.
+For more fundamental documentation it is best to seek the documentation that is directly provided by the referenced frameworks.

 ## Wicket Modules